Multi-Species Bass Fishing

 Lake Ida is one of the many attractive lakes right here in sunny South Florida.
 Both peacock and largemouth bass reside there making Lake Ida a perfect place to do some Multi-Species Bass Fishing.

 Today, I had the pleasure of fishing with Sandy and Vito Flaster in Palm Beach County.

-The bite was slow throwing artificial baits in the morning.
+The bite was slowly throwing artificial baits in the morning.
 We started to use live bait and we caught about 15 largemouths from 2 pounds to the biggest of 6 pounds.
 We caught about 10 peacocks as well with no trophies in the mix.